Summary

 There are nine public holidays in Ireland each year.

-- A paid day off that month, or
+- A paid day off that month

-- An extra day’s annual leave, or
+- An extra day’s annual leave

 - An extra day’s pay